philsturgeon/phil.tech/source/2020-02-22-remote-working-climate.markdown

 - Limit the number of rooms and buildings requiring heating.
 - Swap homes with people and stay with friends to avoid hotels.
 - [Track your footprint](https://north-app.com/) and try to lower it by 10% every month.
-- [Offset whatever footprint is left](https://offset.earth/), ideally offset more to make up for that shit mate we all have who doesn't care.
+- [Offset whatever footprint is left](https://offset.earth/), ideally offset more to make up for that shit mate we all have who doesn't care if we lose the [remaining half of the coral reefs](https://www.bloomberg.com/graphics/2019-coral-reefs-at-risk/?srnd=green).

 _For more information about working from the road, listen to [Parallel Passion: Episode 34](https://www.parallelpassion.com/34).
 If you're interested in the bike tour itself, check out my other blog [phil.bike](https://phil.bike/).
 Or follow [@philsturgeon](https://twitter.com/philsturgeon) on Twitter for a firehose of both._